oracle-livelabs/converged/microservices-with-converged-architecture/non-admin-setup/non-admin-setup.md

 ### Objectives

-* If necessary, pre-create the compartment and configure additional security policies
+* Pre-create the compartment and configure additional security policies for non-admin user accounts

 ## Task 1: Assess the security policies of your user account